-What you need to know
+Poisoning: what you need to know

-Accidents with poison usually happen at home, and they’re generally unexpected.
+Accidents with poisons usually happen at home, and they’re generally unexpected.
 Suddenly your child can open a bottle or reach a cupboard you thought was safe.

 - Before your child starts moving and climbing, make sure all dangerous items are out of reach.